christianwannerstedt/obsidian-key-value-list/README.md

 It is possible to use other formats, e.g. bold text, links, tags, in both the key and value part.

 ## Customization
 Even if the plugin doesn't require any customizations at all, you can fine tune it a bit with some available settings.
-From the plugin settings page it's possible to change the trigger bullet, delimiter, appearence etc.
+From the plugin settings page it's possible to change the delimiter, appearence etc.

 ![Settings preview](https://github.com/christianwannerstedt/obsidian-key-value-list/assets/25314/acf39c55-9471-4e71-97ac-99e14eea36d0)